zak0/AppTycoon/doc/game_design.md

 Moving to new premises takes time.
 During the move period the efficiency of the company lowers to half.

+### IT
+IT assets include all the PC and software tool related infrastructure as well as handling problems related to these.
+Issues occur at random and can affect either workstations or servers.
+A workstation issue lowers the working efficiency of employees, while a server issue affects company income.
+The negative effects are removed when the issues are fixed.
+The fixing can be done either by the player or by the hired IT staff.
+IT staff has a solving time, that is the duration it takes for one IT employee to solve one issue.
+In addition to in-house IT staff, The IT can be bought from a subcontractor.

 ## Upgrades
 Upgrades system is presented as a tree.
 This essentially means that upgrades further into the tree are unlocked by first unlocking upgrades earlier in the tree.